 In order to assess transferable skills (things like aptitude, willingness to learn, problem-solving ability, and the right drive and passion for the role) without unconscious bias, you will need an objective assessment tool.
 Looking outside of particular experience and allowing yourself to open up to anybody who feels that they have these behavioural or ‘soft’ skills presents a different way of solving hiring issues – one that focuses on drawing in people from a much wider group, using a different mindset, and expanding the pool that you source candidates from.

-Our tech training company futureproof have already implemented a proprietary assessment tool in partnership with Arctic Shores as part of their rigorous process for applicants to their full-stack web development academy.
+Our La Fosse Academy have already implemented a proprietary assessment tool in partnership with Arctic Shores as part of their rigorous process for applicants.
 Speaking on the move to this potential-focused model, Operations Director Ed Halliday said:

-“Ultimately, volume of candidates for us at futureproof […] is not as important as time to competency, speed of impact, and sustainability of that hire (dropout rates).
-We’re very pleased to be piloting Arctic Shores’ tool at futureproof, and have a smaller but stronger pool coming through for our final round of interview.”
+“Ultimately, volume of candidates for us at La Fosse Academy […] is not as important as time to competency, speed of impact, and sustainability of that hire (dropout rates).
+We’re very pleased to be piloting Arctic Shores’ tool at La Fosse Academy, and have a smaller but stronger pool coming through for our final round of interview.”

 Many among our audience may still be questioning the need for this change.
 Why, after so many years of tried and tested, experience-focused assessment, do we need to turn hiring on its head?